natepecota/sea-301d1/class-14-managing-state/README.md

-# Assignment for Class 14 - MVC Alternatives
+# Assignment for Class 14 - Managing Application State

-The modern era of web development has brought a variety of alternate takes on the classic MVC paradigm.
-Here's a taste!
+Where does did our UI management logic go??
+It's time to turn filters back on.
+But now we can use our new tools of routing, MVC separation, and resource rendering.

+## User Stories: MVP
+ 1. As a reader, I want to filter articles by category, so I can read just the things I'm interested in.
+ - As an author, I want my own URL, so that I can share all my posts in one place.

-## User Stories
+## User Stories: Stretch Goals
- 1. As an author,
+ - As a reader, I want articles abbreviated on the index page, so that I can scan the list faster to decide what I want to click through to read.
+ - As a reader, I want to comment on articles, so that I can share my awesome insights with other readers.

 ## Technical Requirements and Grading Rubric
- - Continue to make good use of SMACSS principles.
- -
+ - Ensure your code passes ESLint.
+ - Filters should now work with the browser's back/forward buttons.